quartzjer/ATRelay/README.md

 ## Usage

 1. Connect to localhost:6667 with your IRC client
-2. You'll automatically join #timeline with the recent timeline
+2. You should automatically join #timeline with the recent timeline
 3. Watch your latest Bluesky timeline updates appear

 ## TODO